xavoctechnocratspvtltd/xmysqlimport/README.md

   - use :)

 # Usage
-xmysqldump -f ./filename.sql -d database_to_import_in -u mysql_user -p mysql_password -h mysqlhost
+xmysqlimport -f ./filename.sql -d database_to_import_in -u mysql_user -p mysql_password -h mysqlhost
   - usually mysql host is localhost/127.0.0.1 if working on development environment